code-423n4/2022-10-blur-findings/data/wzrdk3lly-G.md

-## G-01 use != 0 instead of >0 for unsigned int comparisons to save gas
+## G-01 Use != 0 instead of > 0 for unsigned int comparisons to save gas

 **Description:**